|Table of Contents||Introduction|

 Wyandanch’s daughter Quashawam is named “Sunksquaw” over the Montauk and Shinnecock by the towns of Southampton and Easthampton.5

-Rev. Samson Occum is school teacher to Shinnecock and Montauk Indians.7
+Rev. Samson Occum is a school teacher to Shinnecock and Montauk Indians.7

 Judge Abel Blackmar, in Riverhead town, declares the Montauk Tribe extinct, while in a room full of Montaukett people in his presence.
 It is said that around 24 tribal members were there.9 The court strips the nation of its tribal lands.